iampopovich/falling-pickaxe/README.md

 ```

 ## How to use it
+*Update: You can watch my tutorial here: https://youtu.be/aFrvoFE7r_g*

 1. Make sure you have python installed.
 If you don't follow the instructions from the official [python website](http://python.org/downloads/)
 2. Install packages
  ```